poiriermike/encryptedp2p/README.md

 Run this because reasons 'sudo pip install rpcudp'

-Copy our code to a run directory
+Copy our code to a run directory:
+Specifically, client.py, server.py, and the kademelia folder from our github repository.

 -Run-

-run 'python client.py'
+run 'python client.py' on each network node.

-run 'python server.py -p 5050'
+run 'python server.py -p 5050' on at least one network node.

 ----------------------------------------------------------------------------------------------------------------------------
 OTHER STUFF